-1. Leave of Absence
+1. Academic Leave

 - a.
-Leave of absence with readmission after the pregnancy at the point where the student left the program. - b.
+Academic Leave with readmission after the pregnancy at the point where the student left the program. - b.
 The program faculty reserves the right to require a student to audit required program courses already successfully completed prior to reentry.
 This decision will be made on an individual basis. - c.
 Reentry will be based on space availability